devblackops/watchmen/README.md

 # Watchmen

-Infrastructure test runner and action system using [Operation Validation Framework (OVF)](https://github.com/PowerShell/Operation-Validation-Framework) PowerShell modules and Pester.
+Infrastructure test runner and notification system using [Operation Validation Framework (OVF)](https://github.com/PowerShell/Operation-Validation-Framework) PowerShell modules and Pester.

 ## Overview
-Watchmen is a PowerShell module to make executing OVF modules easier using a simple PowerShell-based Domain Specific Language (DSL) and also provides the ability to execute a number of actions (notifiers) upon failing infrastructure tests.
+Watchmen is a PowerShell module to make executing Pester tests contained in OVF modules easier using a simple PowerShell-based Domain Specific
+Language (DSL).
+It also provides the ability to execute a number of actions (notifiers) upon failing infrastructure tests.
 Watchmen can also dynamically install OVF modules from public or private PowerShell repositories like the [PowerShell Gallery](https://www.powershellgallery.com/) should the module not be found on the system.

 ## What is OVF?
 The [Operation Validation Framework](https://github.com/PowerShell/Operation-Validation-Framework) is a PowerShell module used to execute